 Headphones, earphones, in ear monitors, media players, get the lowdown on the tantalizing world of personal listening

 A headphone amp is an amplifier specifically designed to power or drive your headphones.
-Your smartphone, for example, has a headphone amplifier built-in.
+Your smartphone, for example so long as it has a headphone socket, has a headphone amplifier built-in.
 But here we're talking about a standalone headphone amp that'll derive max performance from your headphones, especially higher impedance designs.
 Higher impedance headphones – think 25 ohms and above – require more power, which is where the headphone amp comes in.
 If your headphones sound quiet, you likely need a headphone amp.
 A capable headphone amp can boost the audio performance of pretty much any headphones, but the more capable the cans, the more pronounced the results.

 Bone conduction headphone technology has its origins in the hearing aid market.
 The tech doesn't rely on the eardrum but instead sends information by routing vibrations from the cheekbones directly to the cochlea.
 When it comes to audiophile performance, bone conduction technology has a way to go.
 Still, for those looking to remain audibly aware of their surroundings, such as cyclists and runners, bone conduction headphones leave the ear canals open to the outside world.

 Closed-back headphones employ a sealed shell for the earcup.
 The result of this design is an immersive experience, one where minimal sound 'leaks' from the headphones.
 So, suitable for noisy environments such as public travel, you'll be better isolated from external noise.
-Thanks to the lack of sound spillage, your music listening will also be less of a bother to others nearby.
-Open-back headphones offer a potentially more precise, more natural, less closed-in listening experience.
+Thanks to the lack of sound spillage, your music listening will also be less of a bother to others nearby but can also suffer from sounding a little congested and closed in compared to an open design.

 Open-back headphones allow air – so, sound – to pass through the earcups.
 Up against a closed-back design, you'll likely experience a more airy, natural listen.
 Also, detail levels with open-backs can be high, helping explain the design's popularity among music engineers.
 Your headphones will leak sound, though, and open-back cans are poor at blocking external sounds – so, good for home listening, great for mixing, but extremely irritating for other travellers on the London underground.